deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

         return {"output_name": value}
 ```

-This contract is stored in the docstring of `@haystack_node` and acts as the single source of truth.
+This contract is stored in the docstring of `@node` and acts as the single source of truth.

 ### Nodes discovery logic

 When pipelines are loaded from YAML, Pipeline needs to find the classes definition somewhere in the imported modules.
-Currently, at initialization `Pipeline` looks for classes which is decorated with the `@haystack_node` decorator under `haystack`, however such search can be extended (or narrowed) by setting the `search_nodes_in` init parameter of `Pipeline`.
+Currently, at initialization `Pipeline` looks for classes which is decorated with the `@node` decorator under `haystack`, however such search can be extended (or narrowed) by setting the `search_nodes_in` init parameter of `Pipeline`.
 Note that it will try to import any module that is not imported yet.

 Search might fail in narrow corner cases: for example, inner classes are not discovered (often the case in tests).
 For these scenarios, `Pipeline` also accepts an `extra_nodes` init parameter that allows users to explicitly provide a dictionary of nodes to merge with the other discovered nodes.